decent-labs/topaz/api.md

     "CreatedAt": "2018-12-18T16:16:53.061753-05:00",
     "UpdatedAt": "2018-12-18T16:16:53.061753-05:00",
     "DeletedAt": null,
-    "dataBlob": "ewoJImEiOiAiZm9vIiwKCSJiIjogImJhciIKfQ==",
+    "uuid": "cb01ed8c-2fb4-4b42-b449-0e24c4782c83",
-    "hash": "QmaL944MqFQ7y84q38YMAboG1KFRCanvPgGZwHJNJQAjyL",
+    "hash": "17fee8f6b4c18e3ceb93362e67551aadb3b5772264e6c7523613f87f10342592",
     "unixTimestamp": 1545167813,
     "appId": 1,
     "proofId": null
 }
 ```

-## Verify your data
+## Update your previously trusted data

-Use the `/verify` endpoint to check whether or not a particular piece of data has been seen by Topaz API.
+Use the `/trust` endpoint to send a hash of your business-valuable data to Topaz to be processed.
+The PUT/PATCH status codes are used for existing objects which have already been previously trusted by Topaz, and require the UUID of the object to be passed to the endpoint.

 ### Request

-`POST /verify`
+`PUT/PATCH /trust`

 #### Headers